-You’ve had it drilled into your head since you were a child—getting the proper amount of sleep each night is crucial for your health.
+You’ve had it drilled into your head since you were a child—getting the proper amount of sleep each night is crucial for your fitness.
 Of course, the proper amount of sleep can vary from person to person.

-Symptoms of lack of sleep can cause slow reaction times, inhibiting your ability to make fast-paced decisions, which can be highly dangerous, and not to mention, can make you look bad at work.
-If you seem to be less coordinated than normal, you can blame that on the sleep deprivation as well.
+Symptoms of lack of sleep can include slow reaction times, inhibiting your ability to make fast-paced decisions, which can be highly dangerous, and not to mention, can make you look bad at work.
+If you seem to be less coordinated than normal, since you’ve been known to unexpectedly drop your phone or run into doors, you can blame that on the sleep deprivation as well.

-A lack of sleep can cause many other symptoms.
+A lack of sleep can cause many other symptoms as well.
 If you seem to be crying at the drop of a hat lately, or seem to catch every cold that floats around your office, you might need to change up your sleeping habits.
 Struggling to concentrate, eating more than normal, and falling asleep as soon as your head hits the pillow are all signs that you need more sleep.

 The signs and symptoms of sleep deprivation mentioned above are scary, and over time, can lead to serious consequences.
 Chronic sleep deprivation can contribute to weight gain, premature skin aging, memory loss, decreased libido, heart disease, brain damage, and even death.

 What Happens If You Don’t Get Enough Sleep